 A retired head master is one of the people supplying us our nattu thuvarai; our raw cane sugar is from a sugarcane farmer who grows and processes his own organic cane; the coconut jaggery from a friend’s farm where I was warmly taken around to see the simple processing facility and told the process.
 Our oils come from the mill of one of our oldest friends, who like us has quit his corporate career to do this.
 Our range of pulses come from many framer groups in TN and Karnataka ( groups working with organic farmers and taking tremendous efforts to master processing).Some of our millets come from a committed farmer producer group who take care to process it without polishing it.
 Similarly, the provenance of almost every product is known to us and this is important to what we do and how we do it.

-We consciously avoid big organic brands where we can’t trace the item back to the farm where it came from; the source of the food is an important aspect of our commitment to safe food.
+We consciously avoid big organic brands where we can’t trace the item back to the farm where it came from.
+The source of the food is an important aspect of our commitment to safe food, and an essential component of the Bio Basics Approach.
 We believe that losing this connection from farm to plate has been our undoing.
 Please continue supporting us in this journey as your engagement and understanding is an important component for these farmers to continue their endeavour.
 Have a wonderful, organic week!
 Be Organic, Buy Organic!SHARE it! ... and spread the good word!